DuNguyenSCF/STDASeg/README.md

 ### Visualization of the proposed self-training framework (C-TML).
 <img src="./Figure_04_CTML_framework.jpg" width = 90% alt="Visual comparison of the segmentation results." align=center />

+## Structured data for training and testing
+.
+├── source_data				            : source concrete data for synthesizing new crack images │   ├── crack_images
+│   ├── crack_masks
+│   └── crack_masks_dilated (dilated masks to avoid lost crack boundary when blending) ├── train_src_data.txt		        : list of source concrete images for synthesizing new data ├── Testset_169										: images and masks for testing │   ├── crack_images
+│   ├── crack_masks
+├── test_fullsize.txt							: list of high-resolution images for testing
+├── Trainset										  : images and masks and non-crack images for training, synthesizing │   ├── crack_images
+│   ├── crack_masks
+│   ├── non-crack_images
+├── train_crack.txt								: list of crack images for training from the target domain ├── train_noncrack.txt: list of target non-crack images for synthesizing new data ├── Validset										  : images and masks for validation │   ├── crack_images
+│   ├── crack_masks
+├── val_data.txt									: list of cropped target images for validation

 ## Acknowledgment
 STDASeg is based on following repos.
 We thanks for their great works:<br/>
 - [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)<br/>